jsborjesson/dotfiles/README.md

 and make it automatically do a lot of things that I tend to do directly after running `rails new` anyway.

+You can also install [rbenv-ctags](https://github.com/tpope/rbenv-ctags) to allow tag jumps into the standard library too.

 ## Re-installation

 If you're doing a complete reinstall there are a few extra steps you need to